The Woman’s Center

 Interstitial cystitis (nicknamed “bladder pain syndrome”) can lead to chronic bladder pain and symptoms that make it feel like you always have a bladder infection.
-If you’re experiencing pelvic pain, bladder pressure, or a persistent urge to urinate, contact Ryan Stratford, MD, MBA, FACOG, or Kelly Kantartzis, MD, MS, FACOG, at The Woman’s Center in Mesa, Arizona, to schedule an interstitial cystitis and bladder pain examination.
+If you’re experiencing pelvic pain, bladder pressure, or a persistent urge to urinate, contact Ryan Stratford, MD, MBA, FACOG, Kelly Kantartzis, MD, MS, FACOG, or Peter Jeppson, MD, FACOG at The Woman’s Center in Mesa, Arizona, to schedule an interstitial cystitis and bladder pain examination.
 Click on the online scheduler to book an appointment or call this Phoenix-area women’s health clinic directly.

 Interstitial cystitis isn’t well understood.
 But medical researchers find many risk factors and triggers that can lead to this chronic condition of bladder pain.
 You may have interstitial cystitis due to: